PiDroid-B/gitea-update/README.md

 -c : Check (Dry-Run notification)
 -n : Notify when update are available
 -u : do the update
+-s </path/of/your/setting> : load settings from dedicated file (it will be create if not exist)
 ```

 ## Author